 longitude 315°20' and orbital mean-distance ratio 0.57.

 (This DR discovery could have been discussed at Waff's Seattle 2011/1/9 HAD session on Neptune's discovery.
-But after DR's 2010/12/27 mass-mailed postcard pointed out Waff's exclusion of all scientific experts on the discovery, Waff fled his own meeting!)
+But after DR's 2010/12/27 mass-mailed postcard pointed out Waff's exclusion of all scientific experts on the math of the discovery, Waff fled his own meeting!)

 In Isis 1983/12, DIO 1.2 n.53 [p.107], DIO 4.1 ‡3 n.41 [p.44], and DIO 14 ‡2 n.24 [p.19], DR argued (contra several Princetituters) that outdoor Greek astronomers were using degrees from at least c.300 BC.
 In 2011, DR discovered that Archimedes' conventional unit-fraction expressions for the lower and upper limits of his outdoor measurement of the Sun's diameter (Sandreckoner) — 1/200 and 1/164 of a right angle — were merely a standard-pedantic format for expressing his actual sexagesimal angular measuring-practice: his original (pre-conventionalized) solar-breadth limits were 1°/2 ± 10% or 1°/20 (i.e., 9 and 11 twentieths of a degree, resp.); or just 27' and 33' — which, when he'd converted them to fractions of a right angle, had become 1/200 and 1/163.64 of a right angle, resp.
 Simple rounding of the latter figure then produced the numbers we now find in the Sandreckoner.

 In 2011 November, the question was raised as to why Hipparchos would claim (Commentary 1.6.14) that the Pleiades group is seven stars when there is so little difference in magnitude between the 7th (magn 5.06) and 8th (magn.
 5.46) brightest stars in the group that observers ought to record either 6 or 8 not 7.
 Resolution: DR in 1982 published the 1st frequency function for the 1025-star Ancient Star Catalog of Hipparchos (PASP v.94 p.363) which predicts that a 5.06 magn star was 70% likely to be captured; and a 5.46 magn star, 30%.
 Thus, the Hipparchos statement on the Pleiades is confirmatorily consistent with the 1982 function.

 On 2005/4/1, DR suggested (and see